backstage/backstage/.changeset/young-pigs-beg.md

 '@backstage/core-components': patch
 ---

-Add custom styles to Scrollbar of the Sidebar Wrapper to fix flaky behaviour
+Add custom styles to scroll bar of the sidebar wrapper to fix flaky behaviour